1. Is there a Gili islands tourist information office?

 Honey moon Bulan madu

 22. Your questions and feedback?

-I hope you find our websites useful, and please help us to help other visitors if you have useful tips or new information then please feel free to contact us, or post your pictures and experiences good or bad on www.gili-blog.com
+I hope you find our websites useful.
+Please help us to help other visitors if you have useful tips or new information then please feel free to contact us, or post your pictures and experiences good or bad on www.gili-blog.com

 For more information please find our contact details below.

 Poppies Lane 2, Kuta, Bali.

 Fax / Tel: +62 361 766220

 SMS / Tel: +62 81 805 305 632 (Fastboat).